darksworm/agiletdd.dev/code/refactoring-with-tdd/draft.md

 [Intro] [Easy] [Test Driven Development]

 Refactoring is hard.
 It is even harder when you don't understand the code that you have to refactor. \
-To ensure that you've your job properly, you should understand the code you're editing completely.
+To ensure that you've done your job properly, you should understand the code you're editing completely.
 Does that sound correct to you?
-I want to break that necessity by using tests to take that weight of of my shoulders.
+Using TDD, you can break that necessity and avoid a lot of headache.

 Here are the rules:
 1. Don't make any changes to production code before all functionality is covered by tests
-2. Refer to rule 1
+2. Run tests after making small changes to the production code

 How do you do it?
 Well, I'll try to show you.

 Here is a piece of PHP I found on github that supposedly sorts an array using the bubble-sort algorithm. \
 I am using the word "supposedly" because I don't really know what the code does - by all means it looks like a \
-sorting function, but I don't trust it because I don't know it.
+sorting function, but I don't trust it.

 ```php
 function bubbleSort($arr) {